 Retrieval and Retention Provide a start to a lesson that reviews prior learning and consolidates knowledge.
-This maybe low stakes testing or other spaced retrieval activities.
-Purpose and Sequencing Explain the purpose of the lesson and how it fits into the bigger picture and wider scheme of work.
+This may be low stakes testing or other spaced retrieval activities.
+Purpose and Sequencing Contextualise the lesson, explaining the purpose and how it fits into the bigger picture and wider scheme of learning.
 Ensure all students are explicitly aware of the aims of the lesson.
-All students should be aiming for the same objective but the support maybe different.
-High Expectations and Communication Ensure we 'teach to the top' with high ambitious expectations and scaffolding provided.
+All students should be aiming for the same outcome but the support may be different.
+High Expectations and Communication Ensure we 'teach to the top' with highly ambitious expectations and scaffolding provided.
 Ensure instructions are concise, communication is clear and the language we use is always positive and encouraging.
 When communicating we are using key principles of Cognitive Load Theory.
 Knowledge and Deliberate Practice Ensure we are explicit about the core knowledge we are teaching our students and how this will be built upon lesson by lesson.
 Ensure this is communicated to students during the lessons and links throughout the course are explored.
 Using Knowledge Organisers will support this.
-Ensure we are offering and allowing students opportunities to practice subject-specific skills.
-Use of Additional Adults LSA's add value to the work of the teacher, not replace them - the expectation is that the needs of all students are addressed, primarily, through high quality classroom teaching.
+Ensure we are offering and allowing students opportunities to practise subject-specific skills.
+Use of Additional Adults LSAs add value to the work of the teacher; they do not replace them - the expectation is that the needs of all students are addressed, primarily, through high quality classroom teaching.
 Additional adults in the classroom should help develop students' independent learning skills and support them in managing their own learning.
 Give the least amount of help first.
 Allow sufficient wait time, so students can respond to the question or attempt the stage of a task independently.
-LSA's should intervene appropriately when students demonstrate that they are unable to proceed.
+LSAs should intervene appropriately when students demonstrate that they are unable to proceed.
 Effective communication between teacher and additional adult is key.
-Modelling and Questioning Ensure mew material is presented in small steps and we are explicitly modelling and showing students what 'success' looks like.
-Ensure probing questioning is used to aid critical thinking, address misconceptions and is driven by a continuous desire for whole class understanding.
-Literacy and Reading Ensure there is a focus on improving and developing vocabulary and literacy.
-Use challenging texts and a variety of different reading strategies (skimming, scanning, close).
+Modelling and Questioning Ensure new material is 'chunked' and we are explicitly modelling and showing students what 'success' looks like.
+The skilful use of 'Cold Call Questioning' promotes greater engagement, aids critical thinking, addresses misconceptions and ensures that every student is challenged.
+Literacy and Reading Ensure there is a focus on improving and developing Tier 2 Vocabulary and literacy.
+Use appropriately challenging texts and a variety of different reading strategies (skimming, scanning, close).
 Encourage reading aloud in class as a part of day-to-day lessons.
 Metacognition and Self- Regulation Ensure we are explicit in communicating and teaching effective learning strategies that students can adopt themselves at home.
 Ensure we are active in explaining 'thinking' to students.
-Ensure that, when ready, scaffolding is gradually removed to allow students independence.
+Ensure that, when ready, scaffolding is gradually removed to allow greater independence.
 Ensure lessons are inclusive and accessible for all.
 Feedback and Review Ensure feedback is clear, manageable, specific and targeted.
 Ensure formative assessment is acted upon and that we are constantly aiming to gain as much feedback as possible from students during the lesson.